mmattsson/InstaWorks/examples/simple/README.txt

 The first thing that is done in the main() function is to set the desired InstaWorks settings by assigning values to the members of iw_stg.

-No log levels or run-time queries can be registered before the call to iw_main().
+No log levels or control commands can be registered before the call to iw_main().
 These has to be registered after the callback is done so this is done in main_callback().